scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

    Pattern matching is a powerful tool for symbolic computations, based on the well-defined theory of term rewriting systems.
    Application domains include algebraic expressions, abstract syntax trees, and XML and JSON data.
-   Unfortunately, no implementation of pattern matching as general and flexible as in Mathematica exists for Python.
+   Unfortunately, no lightweight implementation of pattern matching as general and flexible as in Mathematica exists for Python :cite:`Mathics,MacroPy,patterns,PyPatt`.
    Therefore, we created the open source module MatchPy_ which offers similar pattern matching functionality in Python using a novel algorithm which finds matches for large pattern sets more efficiently by exploiting similarities between patterns.